As an Amazon Associate I earn from qualifying purchases.

-These little star-shaped mini blueberry pie pops are a simple and fun summer dessert.
+These little star-shaped mini blueberry pie pops are a simple and fun dessert.
 They use a 10-minute homemade blueberry filling and premade pie crusts.
 Drizzle them with a white vanilla glaze and sprinkle with red and blue sugar.
-They’ll be ready to shine at your 4th of July or Memorial Day celebrations.
+They’ll be ready to shine at your summer 4th of July or Memorial Day celebrations.
+Or, try gold sanding sugar and make perfect Christmas star pies!

 These are straightforward to make.
 But do need patience!
 Take your time assembling to guarantee success.
 Use a 3.5-inch cookie cutter.
 If you make them smaller, the pie won’t hold enough filling.
 If you make them bigger, they’ll be too heavy to go on a stick!